Bentworth Hall

 Bentworth Hall is a country house in the parish of Bentworth in Hampshire, England.
 It is about 1 mi south of Bentworth village centre and 4 mi northwest of Alton, the nearest town.

 Before the 1830s, the building originally called Bentworth Hall or Bentworth Manor House is now re-named Hall Place.

 It was built in the early 14th century and is a Grade II listed building and is 330 ft south of the village green.

 The current Bentworth Hall is surrounded by woodland that was planted during building which started in 1832, after Roger Staples Horman-Fisher purchased the Bentworth Manor estate.

 1832 – Building the new Bentworth Hall

 In 1832, the Bentworth Hall estate of about 500 acres was sold at Garraway's Coffee House in the City of London by the Fitzherbert family.
-The Fitzherberts were relatives of Maria Fitzherbert.